eatyourpeas/growthmethods/README.md

 	  SDS(measurement,  decimalAge,  actualMeasurement, isMale)

 ### convertZScoreToCentile(SDS)
 where measurement parameter: "weight", "height", "BMI", "BPSystolic", "BPDiastolic"

-  	measurementFromSDS( measurement,  requestedMeasureSDS,  actualMeasurement,  	isMale,  decimalAge, isBP )
+  	measurementFromSDS(measurement, requestedMeasureSDS, actualMeasurement, isMale, decimalAge, isBP)

 ## Blood Pressure methods

 There are different methods depending on which reference data is used.
 If using the the Jackson data, only an age and sex is required.
+The youngest age this can be used for is 4 years.

-If using the Fourth Report, age, sex and height centile are required.
+If using the Fourth Report data, age, sex and height centile are required.
 The height centile is calculated from the UK-WHO growth data.
+The youngest age this can be used for is 1 year.

 ### calculate a BP SDS from the Jackson data.
 isSystolic, isMale are boolean.